 Captions (in order of appearance): Carolina Caycedo, Fuel to Fire (video still), 2023, Video, color, sound.
 Courtesy of the artist.
 Carolina Caycedo and MAB (Movimento dos Atingidos por Barragens), Águas para a vida / Water is Life, 2016, Geochoreography.
 Courtesy of the artist.
 Carolina Caycedo, The Salute of the Fish (detail), 2022.
 Artisanal hand-dyed cast net, embroidered patches, thread, steel, acrylic paint, lead weights.
 Private collection.
 Photograph by Ruben Diaz.

-SEPTEMBER 28, 2024 – MARCH 2, 2025
+SEPTEMBER 28, 2024 – MARCH 1, 2025

 OPENING RECEPTION: SEPTEMBER 28, 2024, 6:00 PM – 8:00 PM

-Building upon four years of research and fieldwork in frontline communities across the United States, Latin America and the Caribbean, the project promotes alternative solutions to the global climate crisis rooted in ecofeminist and environmental justice perspectives, and fosters networks of learning, solidarity, and action among diverse organizations and social movements throughout the Western Hemisphere.
+We Place Life at the Center / Situamos la vida en el centro is an exhibition, publication, and educational platform that aims to address these questions, fostering dialogues around art, science, and environmental justice in Los Angeles and across the Americas.
+Building upon four years of research and fieldwork in frontline communities in the United States, Latin America, and the Caribbean, the project highlights diverse struggles and promotes alternative solutions to the global climate crisis rooted in ecofeminism and environmental justice.
+An ambitious, public-facing, and deeply educational project, We Place Life at the Center nurtures networks of learning, solidarity, and action between different social movements and organizations that are leading transition efforts throughout the Western Hemisphere.

 Complementing the exhibition is a suite of educational programs and events, including an international convening of artists, scientists, and grassroots environmental leaders, and a specialized course on art and environmental studies at East Los Angeles College.
 The project culminates with a fully-illustrated English-Spanish publication co-published with X Artists’ Books.